User guide on the Eurosystem consolidated weekly financial statement

 - The Securities Markets Programme (SMP) comprising holdings of euro-area public debt securities began in May 2010 and ended in September 2012.
 In relation to the SMP, the Eurosystem re-absorbed the liquidity provided through the SMP, with a view to leaving liquidity conditions unaffected by the programme, by means of weekly liquidity-absorbing operations until June 2014.

 - Item 7.1 also reflects the Eurosystem holdings of securities purchased by the Eurosystem under the expanded asset purchase programme (APP) which consists of a third covered bond purchase programme (CBPP3), the asset-backed securities purchase programme (ABSPP), the public sector purchase programme (PSPP) and the corporate sector purchase programme (CSPP).
-These programmes are intended to be carried out until the end of March 2017 and, in any case, until the Governing Council sees a sustained adjustment in the path of inflation that is consistent with its aim of achieving inflation rates below, but close to, 2% over the medium term.
+These programmes are intended to be carried out until the end of December 2017, or beyond, if necessary, until the Governing Council sees a sustained adjustment in the path of inflation that is consistent with its aim of achieving inflation rates below, but close to, 2% over the medium term.

 All the securities included under asset item 7.1 are valued at amortised cost, regardless of the underlying holding intention.
 An impairment test is conducted annually.